ajmorton/advent_of_code/2024-pypy/Thoughts.md

 At least it's fast.
 I should check if my orig approach would have worked with that gap check.
 I hope it doesn't.

 # Day 22 - Monkey Market
 Reading is hard.
 Took like 5 times through those requirements to understand them.
 Did it brute force, but I see modular maths in my immediate code optimising future.
+Turns out most of the timesaves were in removing sets and array indexes.
+4x speedup changing a 4d array to a 1D array so it must be the memory accesses taking all the time.
+I'd still like to reduce the shift and xor logic down at some point, but not convinced it's possible.